gitforwork2/gitforwork.github.io/_posts/2016-12-21-New-H1b-visa-petition-lottery-process-milestone-timeline.md

 description: New H1b visa petition lottery process milestone timeline
 ---
 Every year the US allocates 85,000 (65,000 + 20,000 US Masters) new H1b visas for employers who want to bring temporary skilled workers to the US.
-The visas are in so high demand that, 9 out of last 10 years the the number of seekers far exceed the available visas, and USCIS used random lottery to allocate the visas.
+The visas are in so high demand that USCIS uses random lottery to allocate the visas in the last 2 years.
 This is only for cap-limited H1b visas.
 There is a similar category of H1b visas available for non-profit organizations which are not subject to the cap and hence not bound to this time line.

 If your employer is planning to file a cap-subjected H1b petition on your behalf and you are new to this whole process, it may be an intimidating process.
 Fret not, this post is a is a gentle introduction to people like you on what really to expect.